Quodatum/xqdoca/README.md

 # XQdocA

 Generates documentation from XQuery sources with a focus on use of annotations.
-The xqDoc schema.
 The outputs can be changed or extended with custom generators that are dynamically located and loaded at run time.

 ## Status